tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 i.e., a random natural number made up of one or more digits ranging from 0 to 9.

-Keep in mind then that it is up to you providing a non-recursive production somewhere in order to let the program stop recurring sooner or later, otherwise a cyclic recursion error will be generated by the grammar checker (see [@sec:cyclic-recursions]).

-Bare in mind that you'll need to provide a non-recursive production somewhere along the line, in order to guarantee to the program an exit point from the recursion, at one point or another; otherwise, a cyclic recursion error will be generated by the grammar checker (see [@sec:cyclic-recursions]).
+Bear in mind that you'll need to provide a non-recursive production somewhere along the line, in order to guarantee to the program an exit point from the recursion, at one point or another; otherwise, a cyclic recursion error will be generated by the grammar checker (see [@sec:cyclic-recursions]).

 As an exercise, try to define a grammar for generating variable-length sentences by recursively linking subordinate clauses.